 Fishing at Spavin Lake in Sunbury

+Victorian fisheries also have plans to start stocking native fish species in this lake.
+In 2019 60 Murray Cod were stocked and 220 yellowbelly were released.
+This is part of the start government target of 10 million by 2022 initiative.
+At this stage, small redfin and stocked trout will be your main catches from this lake.
+Most freshwater species tend to feed more aggressively at Dawn and Dusk.
+Species like perch fish particularly well during sundown in the warmer months.
 We have had the most success here slowing retrieving small spinners for both trout and redfin.
-Particularly on the deeper side away form the submerged trees.
+Particularly on the deeper side away from the submerged trees.
 We also suggest using small soft plastics and shallow diving hard body lures.
-Click here to read our guide on Best lures to catch redfin.
-We haven’t had quite as much success with bait but would recommend using scrub worms, Power bait, Yabbies, Mudeye on a float or with a small running sinker.
+Click here to read our guide on the Best lures to catch redfin.
+We haven’t had quite as much success with bait but would recommend using scrub worms, Power bait, Yabbies, and Mudeye on a float or with a small running sinker.

 How to catch fish in Spavin Lake